certbot/certbot/docs/configure.rst

-onfiguration Files
+Configuration Files
 =====================

 .. contents:: Table of Contents
    :local:

 This is another new section that will talk about what can be configured and will explain the interaction between the renewal configuration file and the global configuration file.
 The text about the global configuration file has been moved here from using.rst

 .. _renewal-config-file: